No Objection Certificate

 No Objection Certificate, popularly abbreviated as NOC, is a type of legal certificate issued by any agency, organisation, institute or, in certain cases, an individual.
 It does not object to the covenants of the certificate.
-The certification is a requirement at most government-based departments predominantly from the Indian subcontinent.

 Examples

 Travel purpose

 All Indian nationals, who are staying / working in Nepal require a NOC before flying to any third country for the first time from Nepal.
 The requirement for providing the NOC by the Consular Wing of the Embassy is as under: